DS-RF/Yambo_examples/README.md

 The output of the ypp code is [o.bands_interpolated](https://github.com/Dmitry-Skachkov/Yambo_examples/blob/main/Example_2/o.bands_interpolated) with the data, which can be used to plot the band structure.

+# Example 3

+## Calculation of Optical Properties with YAMBO

+To generate the input file for the GW-BSE calculation:

+> yambo -o b -k sex -y h